-- 7.5 Buildings are often of a regular shape though at times can be irregular with walls angled to accommodate a street or a neighbouring property. - 7.6 Roofs are generally pitched, sometimes with parapeted gables and can feature dormer windows. - 7.7 Traditional materials are used for roof coverings, predominantly clay pantiles, with some use of slate or water reed thatch. - 7.8 Buildings can vary in height.
+- 3.68 Buildings are often of a regular shape though at times can be irregular with walls angled to accommodate a street or a neighbouring property. - 3.69 Roofs are generally pitched, sometimes with parapeted gables and can feature dormer windows. - 3.70 Traditional materials are used for roof coverings, predominantly clay pantiles, with some use of slate or water reed thatch. - 3.71 Buildings can vary in height.
 Predominantly they have two storeys but can be single storey or occasionally have up to three storeys.

-7.9 Buildings are generally of red brick, with examples of flint, painted brick and coloured render.
-They are relatively simple in design with subtle decorative features such as the use of gauged brickwork over windows and doors, occasionally moulded brickwork, mock timber framing and knapped flintwork.

-- 7.10 Windows and doors are often traditional in design. - 7.11 There are some examples of modern and contemporary infill that are of mixed success with good examples responding to the local vernacular and context to positively contribute to the sense of place.
+- 3.72 Buildings are generally of red brick, with examples of flint, painted brick and coloured render.
+They are relatively simple in design with subtle decorative features such as the use of gauged brickwork over windows and doors, occasionally moulded brickwork, mock timber framing and knapped flintwork. - 3.73 Windows and doors are often traditional in design. - 3.74 There has been some modern and contemporary infill that are of mixed success.
+The good examples respond to the local vernacular and context to positively contribute to the sense of place.